We return in June!

-Over the last 5 years, we have provided the space for over 450 people from every walk of life and experience level to share their true personal stories with packed houses of attentive listeners.
-Each show is an unpredictable mix of the hilarious and the heartbreaking featuring 6 memorable tales from your friends, neighbors, and fellow Chicagoans.
+Over the last 10+ years, we have provided the space for OVER 700 people from every walk of life and experience level to share their true personal stories with packed houses of attentive listeners.
+Each show is an unpredictable mix of the hilarious and the heartbreaking featuring memorable tales from your friends, neighbors, and fellow Chicagoans.

 Come hear what people are saying, then get involved.